csmir/Commands.NET/README.md

 - [Features](#features)
 - [Additional Packages](#additional-packages)

-> This library is CLS Compliant, allowing use in C#, F# and VB projects.
+> This library is CLS Compliant, enabling its use in C#, F# and VB projects.

 ## Getting Started